kattouba/GenerateIconsAndroidApp/README.md

 ---

 #### License
-This utility is released under the MIT License.
+This utility is released under the GNU General Public License v2.

+---

+#### Credits
+This utility is the creation of **Studio KATEB & Papa**.